Flare576/dotfiles/README.md

 If not setting up a new machine I `git clone` directly into `~` and run the script for the thing(s) I want to setup:
 ```
 sh dotfiles/scripts/setupRepo.sh # You should absoultey run this file to help prevent leaking secrets
-sh dotfiles/scripts/setupLinks.sh # Symlinks files to ~ and to /usr/local/bin
+sh dotfiles/scripts/setupLinks.sh # Symlinks files to ~ and pull scripts
 sh dotfiles/scripts/setupVim.sh # Yes, this sets up vim
 sh dotfiles/scripts/setupOmz.sh # Oh My Zshell goes deliciously with Zsh
 sh dotfiles/scripts/setupIterm.sh # I prefer iTerm over Terminal or other solutions
 ```

+> Note: `setupLinks.sh` also brings in [Flare576/scripts](https://github.com/Flare576/scripts); you should check there for details on what all comes with it!

 If I also want to install all the apps I use frequently, I'll run
 ```